arprasto/ScavengerHuntGame/README.md

 1. Create an properties file similar to sample-properties.properties provided.
 2. Update Watson bluemix credentials in for each service in above created property file.
 3. Clone this application code into your local env using 'git clone https://github.com/arprasto/WatsonVRTrainingApp'
 3. Run the maven build through 'mvn clean install'.
-This will create 3 jars(one with dependencies, one with app code binaries and one containing both(WatsonVRTrainingApp_common.jar))
+This will create 3 jars(one with dependencies, one with app code binaries and one containing both(WatsonVRTrainingApp-0.0.1-jar-with-dependencies.jar))
 4. Main class to start any of above mentioned app is com.ibm.watson.WatsonVRTraining.LaunchApp.

 You can run any of below application: